 - Offer a challenge: Encourage a competitive spirit.

 - Tease a reward: Motivate through reward-based incentivization.

 - Stand out with unusual button copy: Forgo the typical button copy and experiment with less traditional words to see what’s most effective.

 - Optimize your CTA with different content options: Different formulas and strategies work best for different media.

 Any smart marketer knows that ongoing testing will illuminate effective strategies and tactics – and this is also true in the context of paid media.
 However, as work gets busy, testing is often one of the first things to fall to the wayside.
 We quickly fall into the “If it ain’t’ broke, don’t fix it” mentality.

 However, experimenting with different adjustments (like copy, images, angles, and placements) via A/B testing can help pinpoint the most profitable version of ads.
-Use tools like Optimizely to conduct A/B tests and find your sweet spot for paid media effectiveness.

 Last, but not least – budget.
 Sometimes underwhelming performance is simply a matter of budget.
 Without an appropriate spend, some paid media opportunities are going to fall flat.